pharaun13/maleficarum-rabbitmq/README.md

 # Change Log
 This is the Maleficarum RabbitMQ component implementation.

+## [8.1.0] - 2018-04-09
+### Added
+- Added the possibility to define connection vhost setting via the connection constructor.

 ## [8.0.1] - 2018-03-29
 ### Fixed
 - Incorrect validation for port value when building a new connection object.